MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-pipeline-component.md

 The following example comes from the [pipeline_with_train_eval_pipeline_component](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/pipeline_with_pipeline_component/pipeline_with_train_eval_pipeline_component) example pipeline in the [Azure Machine Learning examples](https://github.com/Azure/azureml-examples) GitHub repository.

 The example component defines a three-node pipeline job.
-The two nodes in the example pipeline job each use the locally-defined components `train`, `score`, and `eval`.
+The two nodes in the example pipeline job each use the locally defined components `train`, `score`, and `eval`.
 The following code shows the pipeline component:

 :::code language="yaml" source="~/azureml-examples-main/cli/jobs/pipelines-with-components/pipeline_with_pipeline_component/pipeline_with_train_eval_pipeline_component/components/train_pipeline_component.yml" highlight="8,23,30,43,53":::